 The amendment would also end taxation on medicinal marijuana sales.

-Some experts expect recreational sales to surpass a half-million dollars a year.
+Some experts expect recreational sales to approach a billion dollars a year.

 Medicinal cannabis sales hit nearly $265 million in 2021, Hudson wrote.
 “Those sales are subject to heavy taxation that generates substantial tax revenue.
 By neglecting its duty to adopt adequate rules, the MMC is abdicating its duty to properly regulate this exploding industry.”